Skip to main content

 But I want to talk about a very specific musical, one that was nostalgic from the day it premiered.
 I am talking, of course, about Meet Me in St. Louis.

 The musical centers on a year in the life of the Smith family growing up in St. Louis, Missouri at the turn of the 20th century.
 The film was a big hit for MGM, and not without good reason.
-The movie’s euphoria is just so enveloping from its easter color palette to the sheer charisma of the performers.
+The movie’s euphoria is just so enveloping from its easter color palette to the sheer charm of the performers.
 It wouldn’t take much prodding for me to admit that (sorry Dorothy) this is my favorite of Judy Garland’s musicals.
 Tina Hassannia of Spectrum Culture writes,

 "The film feels more like a walk down memory lane than a classical Hollywood story, and Minnelli’s director’s touch gives the impression that the viewer is genuinely looking back on individual childhood reminiscences … It’s a testament to Minnelli’s talents, then, that a studio assignment based on a series of cherished memoirs could avoid being redundantly sentimental or perfunctory, and could instead exist in a purely experiential realm that allowed the indelible sensations of memory to seep through the screen."